 ESH has developed detailed Environment of Care (EOC) plans required by rules and regulations set by DOSH and CMS.
-These plans are located in the Facilities Coordinator's Office and the Director of Facilities office and are updated annually.
+These plans are located in the Director of Facilities office and are updated annually.
 The EOC plans address:

 - Safety Management

 - Security Management

 - Hazardous Waste Management

 - Fire Safety Management

 - Medical Equipment Management

 - Utility Systems Management